jpotts15/Network_Labs_with_ClaudeCode/README.md

 # Overview
-Its 2026 and while I could generate artisanal EVE-NG labs it felt like a good time to use some AI for a functional puprose.
+Its 2026 and while I could generate artisanal EVE-NG labs by hand and with a loving heart I felt like a good time to use some AI for a functional puprose.

 Without first checking I had claude create a MCP for EVE-NG (after running into some headaches a quick google shows this is a solved problem but what fun is that) and it mostly worked, it took the EVE-NG API and wrapped it into a MCP and could boot strap labs.
 Claude does still have a lot of silly behavior where you still have to treat it like a junior network admin, for instance it still won't conf t to generate RSA keys on cisco images, I've manaually fixed it and fixed its scripts just for it to forget again, I assume at some point it could do it from the global but for whatever reason it just keeps running against that.
 Otherwise its great and I've generated a few labs of decdent size and complexity this way

 Claude regularly defaults to just running powershell/ python scripts to do things so there is room for improvement but with the goal in mind of being able to generate baseline eve-ng labs I don't really care about the underlying mechanics (e.g. eve-ng has a inbuilt method to import configs but its problematic so claude just shortcut to using the telnet console to push configs, which I would knock if I hadn't done the same in the past).

+A longer term idea is to build a baseline automation system to generate lab topologies for self study, then refine on those and potentially build a chaos monkey to break things to get the troubleshooting aspect.

+Bottom line right now its pretty useful, a lot of folks are instantly anti-AI which is a fine prerogative but for me I've built so many baseline labs and spent so many hours overcoming minor issues that become time sinks that if I can have claude act like a 1000 monkeys beating against it until it gets to 75% then I'm happy because I can hand hold it remotely while playing with my kids and then spend the few hours I have doing the actual part of the lab I set out to do.
+Don't get me wrong, doing that upfront and initial work is very vaulable if you never have but this project is about automating that pain point and getting to the meat of the labs.

 ## Lab Examples
 ## Multi-Site Data Center Example